ibm-cloud-docs/openwhisk/openwhisk_pushnotifications.md

   ```

-## Firing a trigger event on Push Notifications service activity
+## Firing a Trigger event on Push Notifications service activity
 {: #openwhisk_catalog_pushnotifications_fire}

-The `/whisk.system/pushnotifications/webhook` configures the Push service to fire a trigger when there is a device activity such as device registration / unregistration or subscription / unsubscription in a specified application
+The `/whisk.system/pushnotifications/webhook` configures the Push service to fire a Trigger when there is a device activity such as device registration / unregistration or subscription / unsubscription in a specified application

 The parameters are as follows: